 Different Types of Scope of Appointment

-As mentioned above, there are a few ways to complete a scope of appointment form (SOA).
+As mentioned above, a few ways exist to complete a scope of appointment form (SOA).
 The SOA forms should be completed before the appointment, if possible.
-They can be completed at the time of the appointment if the meeting occurs as a walk-in, walk-up, or call-in.
+They can be completed during the appointment if the meeting occurs as a walk-in, walk-up, or call-in.
 Sometimes you agree to a meeting but don’t have access to a computer or a way to sign the form until the appointment.

 Paper Scope of Appointment

 Paper SOAs are the traditional form used.
-These are paper forms for in-person meetings where you can select the product types related to Medicare that you’d like to discuss.
-You must be physically present or be able to sign, fax, or email these forms back.
+These are paper forms for in-person meetings where you can select the product types related to Medicare that you want to discuss.
+You must be physically present or can sign, fax, or email these forms back.

 Electric Scope of Appointment